-The author thanks Raphael Portmann (ETH Zürich), Michael Riemer (University of Mainz), and Stephan Pfahl (Freie Universität Berlin) for their comments on an early version of the manuscript.
-Deep gratitude goes to Heini Wernli (ETH Zürich) for inspiring discussions and detailed feedback on this manuscript, and to Matthias Röthlisberger (ETH Zürich) for his invaluable help with the statistical significance test and the computation and interpretation of odds ratios based on the Monte Carlo simulations.
-Comments of two anonymous reviewers helped to improve the quality of the manuscript.
-Also, the author would like to thank Huug Ouwersloot for contributing to the algorithm for detection of EPEs, and Klaus Klingmüller (Max Planck Institute for Chemistry) for his help to run the algorithm for PV streamers on the supercomputer Mistral from DKRZ.
-Furthermore, thanks go to Michael Sprenger (ETH Zürich) for providing global QG vertical motion, and to Jonathan Vigh (NCAR) for drawing the author's attention to the great Colorado floods in September 2013.
-The National Center for Atmospheric Research (NCAR) command language (NCL), version 6.3.0, has been used for the identification of PV streamers, and version 6.5.0, for identification of other object-based features, all computations, and the visualization of the results (http://dx.doi.org/10.5065/D6WD3XH5).
+Acknowledgements.
+The author thanks Raphael Portmann (ETH Zürich), Michael Riemer (University of Mainz), and Stephan Pfahl (Freie Universität Berlin) for their comments on an early version of the paper.
+Deep gratitude goes to Heini Wernli (ETH Zürich) for inspiring discussions and detailed feedback on this paper, and to

-905 Financial support
+Matthias Röthlisberger (ETH Zürich) for his invaluable help with the statistical significance test and the computation and interpretation of odds ratios based on the Monte Carlo simulations.
+The comments of Frederico Grazzini and an anonymous reviewer helped to improve the quality of the paper.
+Also, the author would like to thank Huug Ouwersloot for contributing to the algorithm for detection of EPEs, and Klaus Klingmüller (Max Planck Institute for Chemistry) for his help running the algorithm for PV streamers on the supercomputer Mistral from the German Climate Computing Center (DKRZ).
+Furthermore, thanks go to Michael Sprenger (ETH Zürich) for providing global QG vertical motion, and to Jonathan Vigh (NCAR) for drawing the author's attention to the great Colorado floods in September 2013.).

-The author acknowledges support from the PIRE funding scheme, via the Swiss National Science Foundation (SNSF) grant nr.
-177996.
+Financial support.
+The author acknowledges support from the PIRE funding scheme, via the Swiss National Science Foundation (SNSF) (grant no. 177996).